Visit the Challenge site: https://floridalawschoolchallenge.org/

 - The legal aid organization that hosts the case will contact you and your student.

 Is the case mine once I receive a match email?

-What if I have matched with a student/alum, but have not been contacted by the legal aid program?
+What if I matched with a student/lawyer, but have not been contacted by the legal aid program?

 Legal aid programs work to place multiple pro bono cases on a timely basis.
-If it has been more than a week since you matched and you’ve not heard from the program, please call Claud Nelson at 407-960-7000.
+If it has been more than five business days since you matched and you haven’t heard from the program, please call Jessica Brown, Director of Communications, at 407-960-7000.

-I didn’t attend a Florida law school.
-Can I still mentor a student?
+I’m a lawyer who didn’t attend a Florida law school.
+Can I still partner with a student?